cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

 You want to enhance the security of your software.
 You're ready to set up penetration tests (pentests) to elevate your security posture.
 With pentest-driven solutions, you can comply with regulations and enhance the confidence of your customers.
-You want results yesterday.
+You want results as soon as possible.

 You've come to the right place.